Sony NEX-5T vs Zeiss ZX1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha NEX-5T and Zeiss ZX1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The ZX1 is a recent model that features in the current product line-up of Zeiss.
-In contrast, the NEX-5T has been discontinued (but can be found pre-owned on eBay).
+In contrast, the NEX-5T has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-5T was succeeded by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Zeiss websites.
+Further information on the features and operation of the NEX-5T and ZX1 can be found, respectively, in the Sony NEX-5T Manual (free pdf) or the online Zeiss ZX1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony NEX-5T and the Zeiss ZX1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.